ijborda/ijborda.github.io/content/post/getting-started-with-markdown-files.md

 draft = false
 +++

 This is a material I created for an internal workshop on how to get started with markdown files.
-Here, the following was covered:
+Here, the following were covered:

 1. The relevance of markdown files;
 2. Setting up the environment;